jkauflin/MediaGallery/README.md

 Video uses a text file with YouTube links

+Currently dependent on JQuery, Bootstrap 5, and Font Awesome icons being included in the main page

 ## Getting Started
 1. Put your files in a Media folder on the web root with the following folders:
 ```